-What is a Market Research Analyst or Marketing Specialist?
+What You Need to Know About Market Research Analyst or Marketing Specialist

 A Day in the Life of a Market Analyst

 - Monitor industry statistics and follow trends in trade literature.